google/filonov/docs/fetching/googleads.md

     * `video`
 * `start-date` - First date of the period in `YYYY-MM-DD` format (i.e. `2025-01-01`).
 Defaults to 30 days ago.
 * `end-date` - Last date of the period in `YYYY-MM-DD` format.
 Defaults to yesterday.
+* `countries` - list of countries to get data from.
+Country is inferred from campaign level as one that has greater than 50% cost.

 /// tab | cli